-Well-Known Stockton Rapper Killed in Tracy Crash
+Stockton Mother of Two Killed in Tracy Crash

-STOCKTON -- A well-known rapper in Stockton is being remembered by her friends after she was killed in a car crash in Tracy involving several vehicles and a big rig.
+STOCKTON -- A Stockton woman is being remembered by her family and friends after she was killed in a car crash in Tracy involving several vehicles and a big rig.

 It happened Monday morning on Interstate-205 just west of Tracy.

-Friends of the victim, Latrice Dancy, say she was part of a group that started "The Jungle."
+Friends of the victim, Ambrosia Latrice Dancy, say she was part of a group that started "The Jungle."
 The rap battle league tries to keep people off the streets and more involved in their community.

-Friends say Dancy was a proud mom of two boys.
+Friends say Dancy was a proud mother of two boys.

 "Latrice was a dedicated mother.
 Latrice was a very, very loyal friend and Latrice kept it so real," Paul Brinkley said.
 "She held no punches.
 She kept it real.
 She said what was on her mind."